Kong/docs.konghq.com/app/_hub/kong-inc/opentelemetry/overview/_index.md

 Logs are recorded based on the log level that is configured for {{site.base_gateway}}.
 If a log is emitted with a level that is lower than the configured log level, it is not recorded or exported.

 {:.note}
 > **Note:** Not all logs are guaranteed to be recorded.
 Logs that are not recorded include those produced by the Nginx master process and low-level errors produced by Nginx.
-Operators are expected to still capture the Nginx `error.log` file (which always includes all of such logs) in addition to using this feature, to avoid losing any detail that might be useful for deeper troubleshooting.
+Operators are expected to still capture the Nginx `error.log` file (which always includes all such logs) in addition to using this feature, to avoid losing any details that might be useful for deeper troubleshooting.

 #### Log entry